MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 ComplexityAverage             OverallMetrics     15               30              False
 ```

 At 15.2, the average complexity is slightly above the *warning* threshold, but still, this is worth looking into.
-Once again, the *per function information* table points at `Find-GitHubIssue` as the main offender, so we definitely need to take a hard look at this function.
+Once again, the *Per Function Information* table points at `Find-GitHubIssue` as the main offender, so we definitely need to take a hard look at this function.

 #### Nesting depth